The conjugation action in completed group rings: Preliminaries

-\begin{proof} By Lemmas \ref{lem: cpt t.d. rings} and \ref{lem: kG is cpt t.d.}, we see that $RG/I$ is a compact, totally disconnected ring.
-As $\mathcal{J}$ is a fundamental system of neighbourhoods of zero in $RG$, by \cite[Theorem 5.5]{warner}, we have that $\{A_J \;:\; J\in\mathcal{J}\}$ is a fundamental system of neighbourhoods of zero in $kG/I$, where we set $A_J := (J + I) / I$.
-Each $A_J$ is easily seen to be an open ideal in $RG$, as it is the image of $J$ under the projection map $RG\to RG/I$, which is an open map (see e.g. \cite[Theorem 5.2]{warner}).
+\begin{proof} By Lemma \ref{lem: cpt t.d. rings}, $R/I$ is a compact, totally disconnected ring.
+As $\mathcal{J}$ is a fundamental system of neighbourhoods of zero in $R$, by \cite[Theorem 5.5]{warner}, we have that $\{A_J \;:\; J\in\mathcal{J}\}$ is a fundamental system of neighbourhoods of zero in $R/I$, where we set $A_J := (J + I) / I$.
+Each $A_J$ is easily seen to be an open ideal in $R$, as it is the image of $J$ under the projection map $R\to R/I$, which is an open map (see e.g. \cite[Theorem 5.2]{warner}).

-Now \cite[Theorem 5.23]{warner} implies that $RG/I$ is topologically isomorphic to the inverse limit of the inverse system of rings $\{(RG/I)/A_J \;:\; J\in\mathcal{J}\}$.
-But $(RG/I)/A_J$ is naturally isomorphic to $RG/(J + I)$ by standard isomorphism theorems.
+Now \cite[Theorem 5.23]{warner} implies that $R/I$ is topologically isomorphic to the inverse limit of the inverse system of rings $\{(R/I)/A_J \;:\; J\in\mathcal{J}\}$.
+But $(R/I)/A_J$ is naturally isomorphic to $R/(J + I)$ by standard isomorphism theorems.
 (That this topological isomorphism is canonical can be read off from \cite[Corollary 5.22]{warner} and the proof of \cite[Theorem 5.23]{warner}.) \end{proof}